What methods can be employed to merge complementary enterprise transformation standards effectively?

-It explains how Labnaf semantically merges standards and best practices.
+This video is an abstract from the training.
+It explains how Labnaf uses system semantics to semantically merge standards and best practices.

-In that process, we defined an initial sequence of viewpoints, a sequence of diagram types, if you want.
+In that process, you define an initial sequence of viewpoints, a sequence of diagram types, if you want.
 These are the viewpoints needed for describing an enterprise the vision for transforming the enterprise and the changes to this enterprise.

-Then we built a first version of a conceptual metamodel.
+Then you built a first version of a conceptual metamodel.
 And that includes the concepts used in the viewpoints.

-And what was also essential was the feedback from experts in different disciplines.
+And what is also essential was the feedback from experts in different disciplines.

-Then, from the conceptual metamodel, we created a language and a language metamodel.
-Then, we used the language in the viewpoints.
-Of course, this was a very iterative process.
+Then, from the conceptual metamodel, you create a language and a language metamodel.
+Then, you use the language in the viewpoints.